PACE Mentoring - Australian Disability Network (ADN)

-With the Australian Network on Disability (AND)’s Positive Action towards Career Engagement (PACE) Mentoring program, you’ll be connected with a mentor from one of their member organisations who has advice and wisdom to share.
+With the Australian Disability Network (ADN)’s Positive Action towards Career Engagement (PACE) Mentoring program, you’ll be connected with a mentor from one of their member organisations who has advice and wisdom to share.
 They will help you identify and reach your career development goals and build your confidence in a workplace environment.

 How it works

-After you apply, AND matches you with a mentor based on the information provided in your application.
+After you apply, ADN matches you with a mentor based on the information provided in your application.
 They will find the right mentor for you, based on your location, the industry you’re looking to work in, your goals and other factors.